 The famous Pigna plaza in Rome is a composition of objects from different time periods and countries, some centuries apart.
-The pinecone, and likely the peacocks judging by the old picture (although they seemed to have earlier sources before that), came from the previous vatican basilica, where it hold a prominent place as a fountain before entering the basilica, for travellers to wash themselves before entering, not unlike todays mosques.
+The pinecone, and likely the peacocks judging by the old picture (although they seemed to have earlier sources before that), came from the previous Vatican basilica, where it hold a prominent place as a fountain before entering the basilica, for travellers to wash themselves before entering, not unlike todays mosques.
 The pinecone itself is a fountain.
+The lions from Egypt but overall the composition is highly intentional and creates the tree of life together.

 Image: installation with bronze pine-cone in the atrium of Old St Peter’s Basilica, Rome.
 Drawing by Cronaca